-Healthstyles is produced and hosted by registered nurses Diana Mason and Barbara Glickstein, and health reporter Liz Seegert, with Hunter College’s Center for Health, Media and Policy on WBAI-NY 99.5 FM.
-The show airs every Thursday from 1:00 PM to 2:00 PM on 99.5 FM and streams live on the web at wbai.org.
+Healthstyles is produced and hosted by registered nurses Diana Mason and Barbara Glickstein, with Hunter College’s Center for Health, Media and Policy on WBAI-NY 99.5 FM.
+The show airs every Thursday from 11:00 PM to 11:30 PM on 99.5 FM and streams live on the web at wbai.org.
 The program focuses on personal health, health policy, and health issues locally, nationally and internationally.
 It frequently features cutting-edge information or news from front line health care workers and health advocates in our community, including discussions of the sociopolitical factors that jeopardize the health of individuals, families and communities.
 The hosts and guests provide listeners with the information necessary to advocate for their own health and well-being, as well as a more humanistic, holistic health care system.

-WBAI- NYC 99.5 FM Pacifica Radio is a community-supported and -based station, broadcasting from studios at the City University of New York.
+WBAI- NYC 99.5 FM Pacifica Radio is a community-supported and -based station, broadcasting from studios at 120 Wall Street.
 It serves the tri-state metropolitan region of New York, New Jersey, and Connecticut, with an Arbitron cumulative audience of over 225,000 listeners, and a signal reach of over 50 miles.

 Starting August 2011, Healthstyles can also be heard on Radio Bistro, a new FM channel at 100.7 FM out of W.Plattsburgh, New York with reach to listeners in Burlington, Vermont metro and south towards Middlebury and Montpelier.